|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 MATHEMATICAL MODEL OF A SPHEROMAK:

-The focus of the spheromak mathematical model developed on this web site is on practical engineering issues such as relationships between spheromak linear size, spheromak shape, spheromak net charge, spheromak magnetic field strength, spheromak electric field strength, spheromak total field energy, plasma spheromak free electron kinetic energy, the number of free electrons in a plasma spheromak, the plasma spheromak enclosure size and plasma spheromak lifetime.
+The focus of the spheromak mathematical model developed on this web site is on practical engineering issues such as relationships between spheromak linear size, spheromak shape, spheromak net charge, spheromak poloidal and toroidal magnetic field strengths, spheromak electric field strength, spheromak total field energy, plasma spheromak circulating electron kinetic energy, the number of free electrons in a plasma spheromak, the plasma spheromak enclosure size and plasma spheromak lifetime.
 The result is a practical mathematical model that gives closed form solutions to problems that would otherwise likely require extensive computing power.

 The utility of this mathematical model is demonstrated by comparison of predictions from the spheromak mathematical model to experimental data.

-A spheromak exists because, except at its toroidal walls, the energy density within the toroidal region confined by the spheromak wall is less than it would be if the external energy density function applicable to the poloidal region extended through the toroidal region.
+A spheromak exists because, except at the spheromak wall, the energy density within the toroidal region confined by the spheromak wall is less than it would be if the energy density function applicable to the external poloidal region extended through the toroidal region.
 The lower energy density in the toroidal region with respect to the adjacent surrounding poloidal region forms a potential energy well that provides stability to the spheromak.

-In a spheromak there is a toroidal shaped wall.
-Inside the wall the magnetic field is toroidal and the electric field is cylindrically radial.
-Outside the wall the magnetic field is poloidal and the electric field is spherically radial.
-The spheromak wall is located at the locus of points where the field energy densities on both sides of the wall are exactly equal.
+In a spheromak there is a toroidal shaped spheromak wall.
+Inside the spheromak wall the magnetic field is toroidal and the electric field is cylindrically radial.
+Outside the spheromak wall the magnetic field is poloidal and the electric field is spherically radial in the far field.
+The spheromak wall is located at the locus of points where the field energy densities on both sides of the spheromak wall are exactly equal.
 The spheromak forms a potential energy well.
 The spheromak shape is stable because the second derivative of total spheromak energy with respect to spheromak wall position is positive everywhere on the spheromak wall.

 THIS WEB SITE: